boqapt/Clazz/README.md

 - extendFunc - Used for merging objects.
 Specified if simple Clazz.extend isn't enough

-- autoConstruct - If specified, constructor of base class is called implicitly on creation of object.
+- implicitConstruct - If specified, constructor of base class is called implicitly on creation of object.

-Assumption: if not autoConstruct then constructor of clazz should call constructor of 'base' explicitly (if both constructors exist)
+Assumption: if not implicitConstruct then constructor of clazz should call constructor of 'base' explicitly (if both constructors exist)

     Clazz.inheritConstruct(base, options, clazz)